kxxt/chatgpt-action/README.md

 - ChatGPT often generates misleading comments which could confuse your contributors and that's one reason against using this action in production.
 - Sometimes you will get 403 errors when the generated prompt is too long or considered an attack(perhaps?).
-  - Separating the prompt and let ChatGPT comment on every single file should resolve this issue.
+  - Split the prompt and let ChatGPT comment on every single file should resolve this issue.

 ## Showcase